- What is the best tree to plant in your small garden?

 Small gardens can do wonders for homes.
 Not only do they become focal points; they also enable you to experience the beauty of nature without leaving your residence.
 As you populate your mini-garden, one question might pop into your mind: “Can I plant a tree there?”

-Hesitation comes as you consider factors like trunk size and foliage thickness.
+Hesitation comes as you come up with garden tree ideas and consider factors like trunk size and foliage thickness.
 After all, won’t a tree obstruct the view of your home or occupy space meant for other plants?
 But indeed, you can plant a tree in your small garden and enjoy several benefits.

 What is the best tree to plant in your small garden?

-If you're looking for small trees for small gardens in Australia, it’s time to tell you about your options.
-Here are the top five trees for small gardens:
+If you're looking for small trees for gardens, it’s time to tell you about your options.
+Here are the top five English trees for small gardens:

 Average height: 6m